In this guide

 - Do I need to declare Polymarket winnings to HMRC?

-- HMRC mandates disclosure of all income subject to taxation.
-The taxability of Polymarket profits hinges on your trading pattern and how HMRC categorises your activity.
-Those who trade infrequently may benefit from the gambling exemption; those engaged in systematic activity typically face Income Tax or CGT obligations.
-Seek personalised guidance from a qualified UK tax professional regarding your circumstances.
+- HMRC mandates disclosure of all taxable returns.
+Polymarket returns' tax status hinges on activity volume and HMRC's ultimate determination.
+Occasional participants may benefit from the gambling exemption; frequent traders face probable Income Tax or CGT obligations.
+Seek personalised guidance from a qualified UK tax professional.

 - Can I withdraw to a UK bank account?